AugustinWinther/structured-uib/README.md

 The first part of the packages name is arbitrary, such that it follows the naming guidelines of Typst.

 **Note:** The template uses the fonts **STIX Two Text** and **STIX Two Math** (https://github.com/stipub/stixfonts/tree/master/fonts).
 If running Typst locally on your computer, make sure you have these fonts installed.
-There should be no font problems if you are using typst.app however.
+There should be no font problems if you are using Typst via https://typst.app however.

 Usage:
 ```typ